EfiGordon/nextjs-blog/posts/google-cloud.md

 `

 now in the cmd we will type:

 `gcloud functions deploy helloGET --runtime nodejs12 --trigger-http --allow-unauthenticated`

 and that's it.
 We have deployed our first hello world cloud function (known as lambda in AWS)
+You should see a link to the API entry ponit in the cmd.